-Also download the Thesis/Proposal/Dissertation Assessment form: http://me.gatech.edu/files/grad/EvaluationForm and bring it to your presentation.
-Each committee member must fill out and sign the form at the conclusion of your presentation and give the form to the committee chair, who will seal them in an envelope and sign across the flap.

-Both of the above forms must be handed in to the Office of Student Services.
+A. Download the Thesis/Proposal/Dissertation Assessment form and bring it to your presentation.
+Each committee member must complete and sign the form at the conclusion of your presentation and give the form to the committee chair, who will seal them in an envelope and sign across the flap.
+Your committee chair will turn in the forms to the Office of Student Services.